 There are two procedures to determine count without opening all packages in the sample.
-The first is an audit procedure and the second is recommended for determining compliance and taking legal action.
 Both use the weight of a counted number of items in the package.
 If the weight of discrete items or numbers of items in a package varies excessively, the packaged items must be counted rather than weighed.